 The Principal Investigator (PI) is responsible for all aspects of the study, and contact information must be available for 24-hour access to the PI or co-investigator with clinical responsibilities for the participant.
 The PI is also responsible for being familiar with the procedures of the CRU and ensuring co-investigators and coordinators are also familiar with these procedures and policies.
+The PI will also ensure that the CRU is updated with any changes to study staffing in a timely manner.
+The CRU Investigator Orientation link provides an introduction to the Clinical Research Unit with information such as policies/procedures, MD orders, and scheduling; specific to coordinators and investigators undertaking a study at the CRU.
 The Introduction to the Clinical Research Unit provides an overview with information specific to coordinators and investigators undertaking a study at the CRU (e.g., policies/procedures, MD orders, and scheduling).

 Below is a list of forms and guidelines to help you navigate and comply with established CRU and Icahn School of Medicine policies.